-As used herein, the term "vibration" or "vibratory" refers to a mechanical displacement oscillations (repetitive posi- 40 tional variation in time) about an equilibrium point that includes one or more axes of motion.
+As used herein, the term "vibration" or "vibratory" refers to a mechanical displacement oscillations (repetitive posi- 45 tional variation in time) about an equilibrium point that includes one or more axes of motion.
 The equilibrium point may, in turn, move, such as for impactless implantation in which the equilibrium point is deeper into an installation site, for example, a desired depth into live bone.
-These 45 vibrations are forced and responsive to a time-varying disturbance from an oscillation engine or the like applied. directly or indirectly, to a structure (e.g., a prosthesis or other implant) to be installed.
-The disturbance can be a periodic input, a steady-state input, a transient input, and/or a random 50 input.
+These 50 vibrations are forced and responsive to a time-varying disturbance from an oscillation engine or the like applied, directly or indirectly, to a structure (e.g., a prosthesis or other implant) to be installed.
+The disturbance can be a periodic input, a steady-state input, a transient input, and/or a random 55 input.
 A periodic input may include a harmonic or nonharmonic disturbance.
 Oscillation about the equilibrium point may be different, or similar, for each degree of freedom available for the vibratory motion.
-For example, there may be one oscillation profile longitudinally and a second oscil- 55 lation profile laterally (e.g., perpendicular to the longitudinal axis), the two profiles generally matching, related, derived, or independent.
+For example, there may be one oscillation profile longitudinally and a second oscil- 60 lation profile laterally (e.g., perpendicular to the longitudinal axis), the two profiles generally matching, related, derived, or independent.
 An amount of displacement of an oscillation is generally less than a dimension of the implant, and may be much less, on the order of about a millimeter or less.

-As used herein, the term "ultrasonic" refers to a vibration in which at least one oscillation component operates at a frequency greater than about 20 kHz, and more specifically in a range of 20 kHz to 2-3 GHz, and in some instances in a range of about 20 kHz to about 200 kHz patients of surgeons.
+As used herein, the term "ultrasonic" refers to a vibration in which at least one oscillation component operates at a 10 frequency greater than about 20 kHz, and more specifically in a range of 20 kHz to 2-3 GHz, and in some instances in a range of about 20 kHz to about 200 kHz

+The following description relates to improvements in a wide-range of prostheses installations into live bones of patients of surgeons.
 The following discussion focuses primarily on total hip replacement (THR) in which an acetabular cup prosthesis is installed into the pelvis of the patient.
 This cup is complementary to a ball and stem (i.e., a femoral prosthesis) installed into an end of a femur engaging the acetabulum undergoing repair.